Precarious Homes - Housing Uncertainties in Beirut

 Our approach is also informed by a growing body of research that highlights precarity as a politically induced reality (Bourdieu, 1997; Butler, 2004; Waite, 2009), one that is particularly tied to the dismantlement of social networks and protections (Castel, 2008) in contexts of severe social inequalities.
 Thus, as Lebanon sinks into the abyss of its overlapping crises, the rollback of meager forms of state support, on the one hand, and the systematic criminalization of vulnerable social groups (e.g., refugees, migrant workers), on the other, translate into new spatial geometries where specific populations are granted conditional access to shelter in excessively exploitative modalities.

 In today’s Beirut, precarity manifests itself in innumerable clusters where presence hedges on delayed evictions, dwelling often unfolds in temporary makeshift arrangements, and life is conducted in anticipation of the next rupture.
-In this first iteration of the platform, we propose two approaches to mapping urban precarity.
+We propose two approaches to mapping urban precarity.
 The first approach identifies locations of recognized urban ruptures, such as informal settlements, camps, or known sites of projected building development where structural forces allow us to identify uncertainty prior to site visits.
 The other approach zooms in on specific urban clusters identified through direct site visits where interviews and document analysis produce in-depth narratives of the processes that make-up precarization in specific location.
-In the coming months, the platform will grow to include additional case studies that are currently being investigated.
+In this iteration, the platform presents additional in-depth case studies in both English and Arabic.